 - Vietnam has screening arrangements in place for all inbound travellers.
 Travellers displaying symptoms of Middle East Respiratory Syndrome Coronavirus (MERS-CoV) or Ebola Virus Disease (EVD) may be quarantined by local health authorities.
 See Entry and exit.

 - Penalties for drug offences are severe and include the death sentence.
 Vietnamese authorities have strict security measures to combat drug trafficking.
-Over 20 Australians are currently serving long sentences for drug trafficking in Vietnam.
+Over 30 Australians are currently serving long sentences, including life imprisonment, for drug trafficking in Vietnam.